ebi-uniprot/uniprot-manual/help/embeddings.md

 such as sequence similarity search, sequence clustering, and sequence classification.

-UniProt is providing raw embeddings (per-protein and per-residue using the ProtT5 model) for UniProtKB/Swiss-Prot and some reference proteomes of model organisms (such as Homo sapiens, Sars-CoV-2, and *E. coli*).
+UniProt is providing raw embeddings (per-protein and per-residue using the ProtT5 model) for UniProtKB/Swiss-Prot and some reference proteomes of model organisms (such as *Homo sapiens*, SARS-CoV-2, and *E. coli*).
 You can retrieve them from our [Downloads](https://www.uniprot.org/help/downloads) page.

 **Note:** Protein sequences longer than 12k residues are excluded due to limitation of GPU memory (this concerns only a handful of proteins).